Upper Darby Township, Pennsylvania

-Upper Darby Township, often shortened to Upper Darby, is a home rule township in Delaware County, Pennsylvania.

-As of the 2020 census, the township had a total population of 85,681, making it the state's sixth most populated city or borough after Philadelphia, Pittsburgh, Allentown, Reading, and Erie.
-Upper Darby is 65% residential, 25% commercial, and 8% other.
-The township borders Philadelphia, the nation's sixth most populous city, with 1.6 million residents, and it is part of the Delaware Valley metropolitan area, the nation's seventh-largest metropolitan area, with 6.228 million people in the core metropolitan statistical area and 7.366 million in the combined statistical area as of 2020.
+Upper Darby Township, often shortened to Upper Darby, is a home rule township in Delaware County, Pennsylvania, United States.
+As of the 2020 census, the township had a total population of 85,681, making it the state's sixth-most populated municipality after Philadelphia, Pittsburgh, Allentown, Reading, and Erie.
+Upper Darby borders Philadelphia, the nation's sixth-most populous city, and constitutes part of the Delaware Valley, also known as the Philadelphia metropolitan area, the nation's seventh-largest metropolitan area.

 Upper Darby is home to the Tower Theater, a historic music venue on 69th Street built in the 1920s, and to several Underground Railroad sites.
+In August 2019, the radio tower on top of the theater was removed due to structural concerns.

 History

 Settlement and 17th century

 In 1650, the area that eventually became Upper Darby had been inhabited by the Lenape tribe of Native Americans for thousands of years.
 The Lenape were part of the larger late Woodland culture, living in longhouses and birch bark homes, and engaging in the type of agriculture featuring companion planting of the Three Sisters (winter squash, maize, and beans).

 The first permanent Europeans settlers arrived in late 1653 with a group from New Sweden.
 Soon after, in 1655, New Sweden was taken over by the Dutch, and then came under English rule in October 1664 as part of England's overall conquest of New Amsterdam.
 The region was controlled as a possession of the English king until it was included in a large land grant to William Penn in 1681.

 Upon Penn's founding of the colony of Pennsylvania the next year, the area was designated as part of the municipality of Darby Township, in Chester County.
 It was subsequently part of the eastern section of that county which was split off on September 26, 1789, to form Delaware County.

 The Lower Swedish Cabin, thought to have been built in 1654, is located on Creek Road along the Darby Creek and is believed by many to be a remnant of the early Swedes, who introduced the log cabin to this area.
 Today the "Swedish Cabin" is designated with a Pennsylvania Historical Marker.
 The Cabin is also on the National Register of Historic Places.